Dear Members,

 (f) they have devised proper systems to ensure compliance with the provisions of all applicable laws and that such systems were adequate and operating effectively.

-CORPORATE GOVERNANCE & MANAGEMENT DISCUSSION AND ANALYSIS:
+CORPORATE GOVERNANCE &MANAGEMENT DISCUSSION AND ANALYSIS:

 Corporate governance is an ethically driven business process that is committed to values aimed at enhancing an organizations brand and reputation.
 This is ensured by taking ethical business decisions and conducting business with a firm commitment to values, while meeting stakeholders expectations.
 At Rithwik Facility Management Services Limited, it is imperative that our company affairs are managed in a fair and transparent manner.
 This is vital to gain and retain the trust of our stakeholders.
 The Company is committed to maintain the highest standards of corporate governance and adhere to the corporate governance requirements set out by SEBI.

-As per the Regulation 15(2)(a) of Chapter IV of Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations 2015; The compliance with the Corporate Governance provisions as specified in regulations 17,17A, 18, 19, 20, 21,22, 23, 24, 24A, 25, 26, 27 and clauses (b) to (i) and (t)of sub-regulation (2) of regulation 46 and para C , D and E of Schedule V shall not apply, in respect of a) the Listed entity having paid up Equity share capital not exceeding Rs.
-10 Crore and Net-worth not exceeding of 25 Crore, as on the last day of the Previous financial year: b)the Listed entity which has listed its specified securities on the SME Exchange.
+As per the Regulation 15(2)(a) of Chapter IV of Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations 2015; The compliance with the Corporate Governance provisions as specified in regulations 17,17A, 18, 19, 20, 21,22, 23, 24,24A,25, 26, 27 and clauses (b) to (i) and (t)of sub-regulation (2) of regulation 46 and para C , D and E of Schedule V shall not apply, in respect of a) the Listed entity having paid up Equity share capital not exceeding Rs.
+10 Crore and Net-worth not exceeding of 25 Crore, as on the last day of the Previous financial year:

 Since your Company is listed in BSE SME platform, the compliance with regard to provisions of Corporate Governance in accordance with Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015 is not applicable to your Company.